Yemeni rebels say Saudi-led airstrike on prison killed 70

 Associated Press

-SANAA, Yemen (AP) — A Saudi-led airstrike targeting a prison run by Yemen’s Houthi rebels killed at least 70 detainees and wounded dozens on Friday, a rebel minister said.
-The strike was part of a pounding aerial offensive that hours earlier saw another airstrike take the Arab world’s poorest country off the internet.
+SANAA, Yemen (AP) — A Saudi-led coalition airstrike hit a prison run by Yemen’s Houthi rebels on Friday, killing at least 70 detainees and wounding dozens, a rebel minister said.
+The strike was part of a pounding aerial offensive that hours earlier knocked the Arab world’s poorest country off the internet.

-The intense campaign comes after the Iran-backed Houthis claimed a drone and missile attack that struck inside the capital of the United Arab Emirates earlier in the week.
-It marked a major escalation in the conflict, a brutal civil war in Yemen where the Saudi-led coalition, which is backed by the UAE, has battled the rebels since 2015.

-Taha al-Motawakel, health minister in the Houthi government, which controls the country’s north, told The Associated Press in the capital, Sanaa, that 70 detainees were killed at the prison but that he expects the number to rise since many of the wounded were seriously hurt.
-He said there would be updates on the death toll in the coming hours.

-Earlier Friday, a Saudi-led airstrike in the port city of Hodeida — later confirmed by satellite photos analyzed by the AP — hit a telecommunication center there that’s key to Yemen’s connection to the internet.
-Airstrikes also hit near Sanaa, Yemen’s capital held by the Houthis since late 2014.
+Earlier Friday, a Saudi airstrike in the port city of Hodeida — later confirmed by satellite photos analyzed by the AP — hit a telecommunication center that’s key to Yemen’s connection to the internet.
+Airstrikes also hit near Sanaa, held by the Houthis since late 2014.

+The escalation was the most intense since the 2018 fighting for Hodeida and comes after a year of U.S. and U.N. efforts failed to bring the two sides to the negotiating table.

 Doctors Without Borders in a separate statement put the number of wounded alone at “around 200” people.

-The organization Save the Children earlier said over 60 were killed in Saada, describing the prison holding detained migrants.
+The organization Save the Children earlier said over 60 were killed in Saada, saying the prison holds detained migrants.

-“The initial casualties report from Saada is horrifying,” said Gillian Moyes, Save the Children’s country director in Yemen.
-“Migrants seeking better lives for themselves and their families, Yemeni civilians injured by the dozens, is a picture we never hoped to wake up to in Yemen.”
+“Migrants seeking better lives for themselves and their families, Yemeni civilians injured by the dozens, is a picture we never hoped to wake up to in Yemen,” said Gillian Moyes, Save the Children’s director in Yemen.

+The Saudi-led coalition did not confirm the Saada attack; it has frequently struck civilian locations during the war, now in its eight year.
+It remained unclear if the detention facility was the intended target.

 As for the airstrike in Hodeida, NetBlocks said the internet disruption began around 1 a.m. local and affected TeleYemen, the state-owned monopoly that controls internet access in the country.
 TeleYemen is now run by the Houthis who have held Yemen’s capital, Sanaa, since late 2014.